abinit/abipy/README.rst

 The ``develop`` branch contains the latest contributions, and ``master`` is always tagged and points to the latest stable release.

 Requirements
 ============

-All required dependencies should be automatically taken care of if you install AbiPy using conda (pip).
+All required dependencies should be automatically taken care of if you are using ``conda``

 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

 Optional dependencies